jwtag/cse527-project/README.md

 Run `main.py` to startup the NN-training code.

-NOTE:  `demo.py` is not adapted (yet) to work with the DNA code.
-It's still designed to be a cats-and-dogs image classifier.
-This will be changed in the future.

 # Multilabeled data.

 This classifier supports multilabeled data (each entry has a label for each drug type).